Combat is handled in Anesidora using three different methods: Abstract, Cinematic, and Tactical.

 Trace the straightest possible line between the shooter and the target’s Zone using the least amount of Zones.
 A Character can only shoot at Zones in their Line of Sight (LOS).
 If there is more than one option for the path, the shooter chooses.

-If your shot passes through any Zones, use that Zone’s “Rear Cover,” if it is higher than the target’s cover.
+If the shot passes through any Zones, use that Zone’s “Rear Cover,” if it is higher than the target’s cover.

 The shooter needs an Eye of Horus result for each Zone the shot passes through with that symbol.
-Remember the shooter does not need the Eye of Horus for the Zone the shot is originating or where its target is, only for the Zones between them.
+Remember the shooter does not need the Eye of Horus for the Zone the shot is originating or the location of its target, only for the Zones between them.

 If a Character is Trained in Shooting, they can enter Overwatch.
 When a Character is overwatch sees an Enemy move to another Zone, they may fire at them any point during their movement.
 The Overwatch shot works like a regular shooting attack, except the target only gets Flank Cover in the Zone they occupy when the shot happens.
 They still benefit from Flank Cover and Eyes of Horus in intervening Zones like normal.